zetazee/anvio/installation.md

 from [this page](https://docs.anaconda.com/miniconda/install/), you can choose your system and install it. just remember that your system’s name is now linux (not windows anymore), and we need to follow linux-specific installations. we are going to be working only with wsl during the course.

-if it were a windows software, we would just click on a link, and it would download automatically. but the documentation for linux says we need to download it by copying and pasting this line into the terminal:
+the documentation for linux says we need to download it by copying and pasting this line into the terminal:
 ```bash
 curl -O https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 ```